This post was last updated September 2020.

 There are a few options available to you.
 The most expensive option is getting all the units of your language in one shot, which’ll be a couple hundred dollars.
 Of course, in the long run it’s cheaper to buy in bulk; you can break that up into $100 increments, but you’ll pay more in the end.

 With the advent of the internet, Rosetta Stone does provide some wriggle room…though not as much as I would like to see.
-They technically offer a monthly subscription, but you pay for the duration of the license all in one go, which kind of feels unfair.
-Yes, you can buy a 12 months subscription for $14 a month, but you pay $179 upfront.
+They technically offer a monthly subscription, but you pay for 3 months all in one go, which kind of feels unfair.
+Yes, you can buy a 12 months subscription for $12 a month, but you pay almost $150 upfront.
 Not really how a monthly membership usually works, but it is what it is.

 Mobile membership or buying the CDs?